FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/mcm.md

 Once again, text will appear in the top left hand corner of the screen. **Wait for all text to disappear from the top left before proceeding.**

 Now, go into the MCM and find MCM Recorder.
-You'll see two options listed: Masterstroke Female and Masterstroke Male.

-Click on the one matching your character's gender.
+Click on the Masterstroke MCM option.
 You'll be prompted to exit the MCM.
 Do so.
 You'll then receive a popup with information about the MCM preset you've chosen.
 Click "Run Recording".

 Once again, ***WAIT.*** This can take up to 10 minutes to complete.
 During this wait, if you receive any pop-up messages, click through them.
 When it is finished, you will receive one final pop-up message stating the MCMs are now configured.